Which one comes out on top?

 It is not allowable for the sun to reach the moon, nor does the night overtake the day, but each, in an orbit, is swimming.

 After mentioning the pairs of creation and the pairing of ourselves, i.e. our opposite genders, Allah proceeds to give the parable of the night and day, and the sun and moon.
-Each has its own time-frame, its own orbit, and the celestial bodies never completely overtake each other’s role entirely.
+Each has its own time-frame, its own orbit; the celestial bodies never completely overtake each other’s role entirely.
 The two clearly serve distinct functions, but that is acceptable.
 Life would not function without both performing their own complementary tasks, working together to form the ebb and flow that is the harmony of existence.
 In fact, in the acceptance of these roles is the perfection of their obedience to God.
 Choosing to accept one’s God-decreed role is the ultimate statement of acceptance and contentment with the deficiencies and strengths that He imbued within our creation.

 And I did not create the jinn and mankind except to worship Me.